-The following requirements are for facilities that receive only source-separated recyclables, primarily from nonindustrial and residential sources.
+The following requirements are for facilities that receive only source-separated recyclables, primarily from non-industrial and residential sources.

 - a.
-Inbound Recyclable Material Control: Minimize the chance of accepting non-recyclables (e.g., hazardous materials) that could be a significant source of pollutants by conducting inspections of inbound materials and through the implementation of control measures such as the following, where determined to be feasible (list not exclusive): providing information and education measures to inform suppliers of recyclables about acceptable and non-acceptable materials; training drivers responsible for pickup of recycled material; clearly marking public drop-off containers regarding which materials can be accepted; rejecting non-recyclable wastes or household hazardous wastes at the source; and establishing procedures for handling and disposal of non-recyclable material. - b.
-Outdoor Storage: Minimize exposure of recyclables to precipitation and runoff by using good housekeeping measures to prevent accumulation of particulate matter and fluids, particularly in high traffic areas and through implementation of control measures such as the following, where determined to be feasible (list not exclusive): providing totally enclosed drop-off containers for the public; installing a sump and pump with each container pit and treat or discharge collected fluids to a sanitary sewer system; providing dikes and curbs for secondary containment (e.g., around bales of recyclable waste paper); diverting surface water runoff away from outside material storage areas; providing covers over containment bins, dumpsters, and roll-off boxes; and storing the equivalent of 1 day's volume of recyclable material indoors. - c.
-Indoor Storage and Material Processing: Minimize the release of pollutants from indoor storage and processing areas through implementation of control measures such as the following, where determined to be feasible (list not exclusive): scheduling routine good housekeeping measures for all storage and processing areas; prohibiting tipping floor wash water from draining to the storm sewer system; and providing employee training on pollution prevention practices. - d.
-Vehicle and Equipment Maintenance: Minimize the discharge of pollutants in stormwater from areas where vehicle and equipment maintenance occur outdoors through implementation of control measures such as the following, where determined to be feasible (list not exclusive): minimizing or eliminating outdoor maintenance areas; establishing spill prevention and clean-up procedures in fueling areas; avoiding topping off fuel tanks; diverting runoff from fueling areas; storing lubricants and hydraulic fluids indoors; and providing employee training on proper handling and storage of hydraulic fluids and lubricants.
+Inbound Recyclable Material Control Minimize the chance of accepting non-recyclables (e.g., hazardous materials) that could be a significant source of pollutants by conducting inspections of inbound materials and through the implementation of control measures such as the following, where determined to be feasible (list not exclusive): provide information and education measures to inform suppliers of recyclables about acceptable and non-acceptable materials; train drivers to be responsible when picking up recycled material; clearly label public drop-off containers identifying which materials can be accepted; reject non-recyclable wastes or household hazardous wastes at the source; and establish procedures for handling and disposal of non-recyclable material. - b.
+Outdoor Storage Minimize exposure of recyclables to precipitation and runoff by using good housekeeping measures to prevent accumulation of particulate matter and fluids, particularly in high traffic areas and through implementation of control measures such as the following, where determined to be feasible (list not exclusive): provide enclosed drop-off containers for the public; install a sump pump within each container pit and treat or discharge collected fluids to a sanitary sewer system; provide dikes and curbs for secondary containment (e.g., around bales of recyclable waste paper); divert surface water runoff away from outside material storage areas; provide covers over containment bins, dumpsters, and roll-off boxes; and store the equivalent of one day's volume of recyclable material indoors. - c.
+Indoor Storage and Material Processing Minimize the release of pollutants from indoor storage and processing areas through implementation of control measures such as the following, where determined to be feasible (list not exclusive): schedule routine good housekeeping measures for all storage and processing areas; prohibit tipping floor wash water from draining to the storm sewer system; and provide employee training on pollution prevention practices. - d.
+Vehicle and Equipment Maintenance Minimize the discharge of pollutants in stormwater from areas where vehicle and equipment maintenance occur outdoors through implementation of control measures such as the following, where determined to be feasible (list not exclusive): minimize or eliminate outdoor maintenance areas; establish spill prevention and clean-up procedures in fueling areas; avoid topping off fuel tanks; divert runoff from fueling areas; store lubricants and hydraulic fluids indoors; and provide employee training on proper handling and storage of hydraulic fluids and lubricants.